upasadena/interactive-cyoa-tutorial/README.md

 - [ ] Add a section detailing how to get pages.dev, netlify.app, etc.
 - [ ] Add a End-of-tutorial Project where there's a step by step remake of a CYOA.
+- [ ] Add JavaScript to show when, from now, a release happened

 ## Contributing
 To contribute to this, simply fork this repository, make your changes, and